Extra-Cost Items That Are Actually Worth It

-It can be frustrating for new cruisers to learn not everything is included in the fare.
+It can be frustrating for new cruisers to learn that not everything on board is included in the cruise fare.
 Aside from entertainment and dining, you’ll have to pick and choose which extra-cost items are worth the cash.
 See what items we think are worth the upcharge, and if you're an experienced cruiser, vote and tell us which things you can't live without in the comments:

 1. Beverage Packages

 Beverage packages let you imbibe in peace without worrying about the bill. - Photo by Celebrity Cruises